Handling Assertions in Cypress: Tutorial

 Conclusion

 In this article, you have seen the extensive assertion types that Cypress provides that can be used to write Cypress Automation tests with reliable validations.
-These Cypress Assertions will give enough confidence that a feature is working fine functionally without any issues.
+These Cypress Assertions will give enough confidence that a feature works functionally without any issues.